subsquid/docs/docs/tutorials/create-a-simple-squid.md

 Notice that we did not use a `Map<string, >` object.
 This is because there could be multiple entries for a single `accountId`.
 What we care about storing, in this case, is the relationship between the event data - stored in a model - and the accountId which is related to it.
 This way, when the `Account` model for a `accountId` is created, we can add that information to the Event model.
 :::

 When all of this is done, we want to treat the set of `accountId`s, create a database Model for each of them, then go back and add the `Account` information in all the Event Models.
-For this purpose we are going to re-use the existing `getAccount` function.
+For this we purpose we are going to re-use the existing `getAccount` function.
 Finally, save all the created and modified database models.

 Take the code inside `processor.run()` and change it so that it looks like this: